 Depending on your citizenship, if you come alone or with a family, there are different things to sort out during your first weeks upon arrival.

-1. Register as a resident in Sweden
+1. Register as a citizen in Sweden

 Important information to EU citizens!